fram-x/FluidTransitions/docs/FluidNavigator.md

 const Navigator = FluidNavigator({ Screens }, { transitionConfig });
 ```

+However, a custom transition (using screenInterpolator) will not work, as Fluid Navigator uses its own transition to the shared element and appear/disappear transitions.

 ## Gesture Support
 `FluidNavigator` supports gestures.
 To configure gesture support, add navigation options to the navigator or to individual screens: